 You’ve designed a user friendly interface, automated as many processes as possible, tested the system to destruction and told everyone its on its way.
 Now its time to train the users.
 Here’s 5 tips to help you deliver your session.

 Using CRM is different to your standard system where you may add a note covering your tracks and explaining what you’ve done.
-You may then send an email to a group of 20 people just to make sure everyone knows what’s happened.
+After you’ve done this you may then send an email to a group of 20 people just to make sure everyone knows what’s happened.
 Then, it’s fingers crossed the right actions being taken.
-With CRM, you need to deal with things a little differently, for example you may categorise the contact;
+With D365, you need to deal with things a little differently, for example you may categorise the contact;

 - What was it about?